top of page

 (By "Red Gum.").

-It is 58 years since Mr. James Clifford, a well-known resident of Goodna, arrived in Moreton Bay on the sailing ship Blenheim.
+It is 58 years since Mr James Clifford, a well-known resident of Goodna, arrived in Moreton Bay on the sailing ship Blenheim.

 Obtaining employment in the Government road gang (with Mr Waine as overseer), he worked on the roads between Ipswich and Rosewood.
 He was employed at the One-Mile Bridge, the Three-Mile Bridge, and he states that the makings of the cutting approaching the Three-Mile Hotel (the proprietor of which was Mr. "Billy" Marks) must have cost at least "a guinea an inch."
 He was also employed in putting down the "corduroy" (logging) road at the Seven-Mile Creek.
 Accepting an engagement with the late Mr Thomas Green (a well-known Ipswich contractor), he assisted Mr Green in building the old Goodna Bridge for the coaching traffic.
 This was about the year 1864.
 Subsequently, he obtained employment from Messrs.
 Godfrey and Johnson, the contractors for the first Asylum brick wards, erected on the bank of Woogaroo Creek.
-"Previous to the roof being completed,"' said Mr Clifford, "the late Sir George Ferguson Bowen, (the first Governor of Queensland), expressed a desire to inspect the then new asylum building.
-His wish was gratified, and, he, the late Hon.
-Ratcliffe
+"Previous to the roof being completed," said Mr Clifford, "the late Sir George Ferguson Bowen (the first Governor of Queensland), expressed a desire to inspect the then new asylum building.
+His wish was gratified, and he, the late Hon.
+Ratcliffe.

-Referring to Goodna, Mr. Clifford styled Mr. Charles Holmes "the father of the village," and then in a conversational way, he stated that he recollected the parents of Mr.Holmes keeping the Coach and Horses Hotel, on a site above the bridge which spans Woogaroo Creek, on the Brisbane Road.
+Referring to Goodna, Mr Clifford styled Mr Charles Holmes "the father of the village," and then, in a conversational way, he stated that he recollected the parents of Mr Holmes keeping the Coach and Horses Hotel, on a site above the bridge which spans Woogaroo Creek, on the Brisbane Road.
 Mr Clifford also remembered the time when the late Mr Matthew Goggs purchased the late Dr Stephen Simpson's property at Wolston, on which he subsequently resided.
-He mentioned the busy times of the coaching days, when Woogaroo was the halfway stopping place, and spoke of the late Mr. William J. Reed as having been the first blacksmith to establish himself alongside the main coach road.
-He recalled that mail coaches were run by Mr J. Woods, Mr John Nolan, and Messrs.
+He mentioned the busy times of the coaching days, when Woogaroo was the halfway stopping place, and spoke of the late Mr William J. Reed as having been the first blacksmith to establish himself alongside the main coach road.
+He recalled that Mr J. Woods ran mail coaches, Mr John Nolan, and Messrs.
 Cobb and Co., which brought to his memory the opening of the Royal Mail Hotel by the late Mr John Drysdale.
-Years subsequently his old shipmate, Mr. W.J.
+Years subsequently, his old shipmate, Mr W.J.
 Reed, the blacksmith, established the Prince of Wales Hotel.
 The late Mr Dan Macfarlane, the butcher, was referred to as a splendid stamp of a man and "a regular character"—good-natured, and generally well-liked.
-Mr. Clifford admitted, however, that he had not a good memory, and gave that as an excuse for not mentioning more names of old identities.
+Mr Clifford admitted, however, that he had a poor memory and gave that as an excuse for not mentioning more names of old identities.
 Still, amongst other incidents, he remembered the animation during the construction of the railway line through Goodna, connecting Ipswich and Brisbane.
-"Goodna," said Mr Clifford, " has had two big sets-back—the floods of 1890 and 1893, and we had a most anxious time during the '1893 floods at the Goodna Asylum, as all the lower wards were underwater, and nurses worked like a Trojan in looking after the inmates.
+"Goodna," said Mr Clifford, " has had two significant setbacks—the floods of 1890 and 1893, and we had a most anxious time during the '1893 floods at the Goodna Asylum, as all the lower wards were underwater, and nurses worked like a Trojan in looking after the inmates.
 We were practically cut off from the outside world for several days, the Goodna Asylum property being then surrounded by water."
-In conclusion, Mr Clifford said that Goodna had expanded, the residents having built on higher ground, and with such fine backcountry as the Redbank Plains, he seems to think that Goodna's time is yet to come.
-Mr. Clifford, who was for several years a publican in "the village" has always evinced a keen interest in the welfare of that centre, and St. Patrick's Roman Catholic Church there shows many marks of his generosity to that church.
-In 1896 he presented the rich-toned bell that summons the adherents to their devotions.
-Subsequently, he gave magnificent gifts in the form of two stained glass windows—one at the altar and one at the choir, both depicting in beautiful colours scenes both artistic and devotional.
-These were erected in memory of Mr. Clifford's son, and bear the following inscription: -

 'To the glory of God and in loving memory of John Edward Clifford, born 29th December 1875, died 20th February 1902, aged 26 years.